How to Join Privacy Shield (part 2)How to Join Privacy Shield (part 2)

 3. Identify Your Organization's Independent Recourse Mechanism: Under the Framework's Recourse, Enforcement and Liability Principle, self-certifying organizations must provide an independent recourse mechanism available to investigate unresolved complaints at no cost to the individual.
 (See Supplemental Principle 11 (Dispute Resolution and Enforcement) for more information regarding dispute resolution under Privacy Shield.)

 - Organizations self-certifying under Privacy Shield may utilize private sector dispute resolution programs.
-Organizations like the Council of Better Business Bureaus (BBB), TRUSTe, the American Arbitration Association (AAA), JAMS, and the Direct Marketing Association (DMA) have developed programs that assist in compliance with the Framework's Recourse, Enforcement and Liability Principle and Supplemental Principle 11 (Dispute Resolution and Enforcement).
+Organizations like the BBB National Programs (BBB NP), TRUSTe, the American Arbitration Association (AAA), JAMS, and the ANA have developed programs that assist in compliance with the Framework's Recourse, Enforcement and Liability Principle and Supplemental Principle 11 (Dispute Resolution and Enforcement).

-- Alternatively, organizations may choose to cooperate and comply with the EU data protection authorities (DPAs) with respect to all types of data.
+- Alternatively, organizations may choose to cooperate and comply with the EU data protection authorities (DPAs) under the EU-U.S. Privacy Shield Framework or with the Swiss Federal Data Protection and Information Commissioner under the Swiss-U.S. Privacy Shield Framework with respect to all types of data.
 In doing so, an organization must follow the procedures outlined in Supplemental Principle 5 (The Role of Data Protection Authorities).

-- If your organization's self-certification will cover human resources data (personal information about your organization's own employees, past or present, collected in the context of the employment relationship), then your organization must agree to cooperate and comply with the EU DPAs with respect to such data.
+- If your organization's self-certification will cover human resources data (personal information about your organization's own employees, past or present, collected in the context of the employment relationship), then your organization must agree to cooperate and comply with the EU DPAs under the EU-U.S. Privacy Shield Framework or with the Swiss Federal Data Protection and Information Commissioner under the Swiss-U.S. Privacy Shield Framework with respect to such data.
 Additional guidance on the handling of human resources data under the Framework is provided in Supplemental Principle 9 (Human Resources Data).

-6. Review the Information Required to Self-Certify: Prior to submitting a self-certification, your organization should review and compile the information required as part of the Department of Commerce's online self-certification process (see self-certification form).
+7. Review the Information Required to Self-Certify: Prior to submitting a self-certification, your organization should review and compile the information required as part of the Department of Commerce's online self-certification process (see required self-certification information).

-7. Submit Your Organization's Self-Certification to the Department of Commerce: Click on the "Self-Certify" link on this website to create a profile and submit your organization's self-certification.
+8. Submit Your Organization's Self-Certification to the Department of Commerce: Click on the "Self-Certify" link on this website to create a profile and submit your organization's self-certification.
 Submission of your certification will also require payment of a certification fee.
-The certification fee is part of the International Trade Administration's cost recovery program to support the operation of the Privacy Shield Program.
-By January 2017, the Department of Commerce, in consultation with the European Commission, will also set the amount of an annual contribution that organizations self-certifying to the Privacy Shield are required to pay to support the Privacy Shield arbitration panel, as outlined in Annex I of the Framework, and will notify organizations of the amount of such contribution.
+The certification fee is part of the International Trade Administration's cost recovery program to support the operation of the Privacy Shield Program (see online submission process guide).